rails-girls-summer-of-code/summer-of-code/guide/projects.md

 <h3 id="q5">How do I submit my project?</h3>

-<em>Note: Submissions are now closed for 2016.
-See you next year!</em>
-<br>You can submit your project on our [Teams App](https://teams.railsgirlssummerofcode.org); you will need to authenticate with GitHub.
+<br>You have until January 31st, 2017 (23:59:00 UTC) to submit your project on our [Teams App](https://teams.railsgirlssummerofcode.org); you will need to authenticate with GitHub.
 Once logged in:

 * Click on “Submit your project” in the navigation bar.
 * By default, we assume the submitter is also the primary mentor.
 If that isn’t the case, enter the name of the primary Mentor as well as their email address and GitHub handle.